 Handbags at ten paces

-This British phrase might sound odd to anyone who is not familiar with the earlier pistols at ten paces, which relates to dueling.
+This British phrase might sound odd to anyone who is not familiar with the earlier pistols at ten paces, which relates to duelling.
 That phrase, and its counterpart pistols at dawn, were the stating of the arrangements that preceded duels.
-Such duels were dangerous and duelists were often killed, although the 'pistols' phrases owe more to Hollywood than historical record.
+Such duels were dangerous and duellists were often killed, although the 'pistols' phrases owe more to Hollywood than historical record.

 The football manager and later commentator, Ron Atkinson, was fond of using this phrase, often shortened just to handbags.
 He invented several somewhat surreal footballing terms, so he may well have coined this too, although I can't find any record confirming that.

 The earliest record I can find of the term in print is from a piece headed Who said what in the world of sport in 1986, in The Times 1 January 1987: